tetratelabs/istio-distro.io/content/en/blog/tuya-istio-practice/index.md

 - Authentication issues in multi-branch parallel development
 - Network issues caused by configuration complexity due to a multi-regional environment

 Initially, we considered letting the business team make adjustments accordingly and deal with it internally.
 But as more of our teams experienced similar difficulties, we thought that gray release capabilities would be a better solution for these issues in the development and release process.
 In the daily pre-release environment, multiple branches release multiple grayscale versions, and distribute traffic to different versions according to different headers, ensuring that each feature branch has a separate instance for authentication, and does not affect each other.
 The online environment provides grayscale capabilities for regression testing and acts as the last line of defense for project quality.

-We have made investigations into a number of solutions and internally referred to the gray-scale solutions of other teams.
+We investigated a number of solutions and internally referred to the grayscale solutions of other teams.
 Due to the complexity of implementation and the diversity of capabilities, we began to deploy Istio in the production environment in early 2020.
 Although integration with Istio has increased the complexity of the system to a certain extent, it has also given us many unexpected benefits.

 ## Issues resolved by Istio

 ### Gray Release

-The gray-release capability of the release platform is built based on Istio's native resources, `VirtualService` and `DestinationRule`.
+The gray release capability of the platform is built based on Istio's native resources, `VirtualService` and `DestinationRule`.

 - Each application released by the platform is marked with two labels: `canarytag` and `stage`. `stage` is used to identify normal releases and gray releases, and the `canarytag` is used to identify different grayscale versions.
-- Every time a grayscale version is released, a corresponding grayscale `ReplicaSet` instance is created
+- Every time a grayscale version is released, a corresponding grayscale `ReplicaSet` instance is created.
-- The `DestinationRule` configuration corresponding to the release carries the label `canarytag`, `stage` defines normal releases and different versions of grayscale instances as different instance sets
+- The `DestinationRule` configuration corresponding to the release carries the label `canarytag`, `stage` defines normal releases and different versions of grayscale instances as different instance sets.
-- A collection of different instances distributed by `VirtualService` according to different headers
+- A collection of different instances is distributed by `VirtualService` according to different headers.

 The figure below shows the configuration information.